shaikhfarheen03/Variant-Calling-in-RNA-seq-data-NA12878/README.md

- ## Stopping the instance
-You can either go to the Amazon AWS website and search for instance.
-Select the instance that is running and select Stop instance.
-This will disconnect you from the instance.

- ## Creating a AMI of the instance
- ## Terminating the instance
- ## Using the AMI to generate an instance
  # Workflow
  ### Running fastp for qaulity and to trim adapters (You could also use fastqc to get quality and then clean the fastq using fastp)
  - Input SRR5665260_1.fastq, SRR5665260_2.fastq